Mental Health Facilities Garland County, AR

 Hot Springs Cboc

-Hot Springs Cboc is a mental health clinic in Garland County, Arkansas, located at 177 Sawtooth Oak Street, 71901 zip code.
-Hot Springs Cboc offers outpatient treatment and telemedicine/telehealth.
-Hot Springs Cboc provides group therapy, individual psychotherapy and cognitive behavioral therapy to adults, young adults and seniors 65 or older.
-Hot Springs Cboc also supports patients with eating disorders, people with PTSD and people with traumatic brain injury.
-Some other services provided by Hot Springs Cboc include education services, case management and family psychoeducation.
+Hot Springs Cboc is a mental health treatment clinic in Garland County, Arkansas, located at 177 Sawtooth Oak Street, 71901 zip code.
+Hot Springs Cboc provides telemedicine/telehealth and outpatient treatment.
+Hot Springs Cboc provides group therapy, trauma therapy and cognitive behavioral therapy to seniors 65 or older, young adults and adults.
+Hot Springs Cboc also supports LGBT, veterans and people with serious mental illness.
+Additional services provided by Hot Springs Cboc consist of family psychoeducation, education services and integrated primary care services.

 Learn More